Dr. Christian Wilhjelm – Conductor and Music Director

-Dr. Christian Wilhjelm has been the Conductor and Music Director of the Ridgewood Concert Band since it’s founding in 1983.
-Under his direction, the RCB has become widely recognized as one of the leading wind orchestras in the nation.
+Dr. Christian Wilhjelm has been the Conductor and Music Director of the New Jersey Wind Symphony (formerly the Ridgewood Concert Band) since its founding in 1983.
+Under his direction, the NJWS has become widely recognized as one of the leading wind orchestras in the nation.

 From 2000-2005 Dr. Wilhjelm was the Music Director of the legendary Goldman Band in New York.
 His other conducting appearances include the Allentown Band, the Hanover Wind Symphony, the United States Army Field Band, the Virginia Wind Symphony, the United States Military Academy Band at West Point, the Norwalk Symphony (CT), the Plainfield Symphony (NJ) the Adelphi Chamber Orchestra, In December 2000, the legendary Harvey Phillips appointed Dr.Wilhjelm as the conductor of the annual Tuba Christmas in New York City.
 This event, which features up to 500 tuba and euphonium players, is one of the longest running holiday events in Rockefeller Center (second only to the annual tree lighting).

 Dr. Wilhjelm has been an active educator for over four decades.
 He has been the band director at Pascack Hills High School in Montvale since 1984, and has served on the teaching staffs of Virginia Commonwealth University, The University of Richmond, William Paterson University, Montclair State University, and New York University where he served as the interim Wind Ensemble Director in 2006-2007.
 In 2014, Dr. Wilhjelm joined the staff at Ramapo College in Mahwah, New Jersey as the director of their new concert band.